CalebKornfein/Caleb_Portfolio/README.md

 # Caleb Kornfein

-I am a rising senior at Duke studying Mathematics and Computer Science with a minor in Statistics.
-After graduating, I hope to work as a full-time data scientist.
+I am a rising senior at Duke studying Computer Science and Statistics with a minor in Math.
+After graduating, I hope to work as a full-time data scientist or software engineer.
 I am especially passionate about the math behind machine learning algorithms and ethical AI.
 Aside from crunching numbers and programming, I am a huge basketball fan and love learning languages.

 If you are interested in talking or have any questions, feel free to reach out to me through my: